-Peter R. Knitzer (age 59) has served as President and Chief Executive Officer of Regional since May 2017.
-From August 2016 until May 2017, Mr. Knitzer served as Chief Executive Officer of Regional.
-He has also been a director of Regional since July 2015.
-Mr. Knitzer's full biographical information is set forth above under "Board of Directors and Corporate Governance Matters - Current Directors and Director Nominees."
+Robert W. Beck (age 56) has served as President and Chief Executive Officer and as a director of Regional since March 2020.
+From July 2019 until March 2020, Mr. Beck served as Executive Vice President and Chief Financial Officer of Regional.
+Mr. Beck's full biographical information is set forth above under "Board of Directors and Corporate Governance Matters - Current Directors and Director Nominees."

-John D. Schachtel (age 56) has served as Executive Vice President and Chief Operating Officer of Regional since May 2017.
+John D. Schachtel (age 58) has served as Executive Vice President and Chief Operating Officer of Regional since May 2017.
 Mr. Schachtel has more than 30 years of experience in consumer financial services.
 From 2013 until 2016, Mr. Schachtel was the Chief Operating Officer of OneMain Financial Holdings, Inc. (formerly known as CitiFinancial).
 As Chief Operating Officer of OneMain Financial, Mr. Schachtel's responsibilities included management and oversight of sales, field operations, marketing, and collections.
 Prior to assuming the Chief Operating Officer role, Mr. Schachtel served for over 10 years as OneMain/CitiFinancial's Executive Vice President, Northeast and Midwest Division.
 Mr. Schachtel also held various other positions at OneMain/CitiFinancial during his 29-year career with the company, including Operations Director and Director of Field Compensation, New Branch Development, and Project Management, before becoming Senior Vice President of Corporate Marketing in 1999.
 Since March 2017, Mr. Schachtel has also served as a member of the Board of Directors of SilverSun Technologies, Inc., a publicly-traded business application, technology, and consulting company.
 He serves as the chairman of SilverSun's compensation committee and as a member of its audit committee and its nominating and corporate governance committee.
-He received his MBA in Finance from New York University and his B.S. degree in Industrial Engineering and Economics from Northwestern University.
+He received his M.B.A. in Finance from New York University and his B.S. degree in Industrial Engineering and Economics from Northwestern University.